Reza-Safari/Reza-Safari.github.io/content/writings/essays/T-Shaped_Data_Professional/index.md

 "Essay"
 ]
 ---
-# T-Shaped Data Professional or: How I Learned to Stop Worrying and Love the Specialist

 Data Science is a young, growing field.
 It’s a field where if you’re new, you’re not sure whether to be a specialist or a generalist and if you’re already in the field, new tech comes along so often making it hard to figure out what skills you need to maximize your chances long-term?

 It’s a field where you can find job descriptions of a dizzying variety, so let’s look at 2 here (pseudo-randomly selected from postings in NYC) to set the scene: